avaframe/AvaFrame/docs/FAQ.rst

     mass within a cell.
 The number of particles is computed using the cell area and the release thickness.
 To ensure a reasonable amount of particles for decreased mesh size and *sphKernelRadius*, the *massPerParticle* value should be decreased accordingly.
 This ensures a reasonable amount of particles for the gradient computation.

+Regarding the DEM data, if a cell size different than 5 meters is chosen and the provided DEM in Inputs is of different mesh cell size than the chosen one, for the default settings, the DEM in Inputs is remeshed to the chosen cell size.
+However, there is also the possibility to search for suitable DEMs in the subdirectory DEMremeshed (further details are provided in :ref:`moduleCom1DFA:DEM input data`)